explodinglabs/iko/README.md

 Sqitch creates three SQL scripts – to deploy, verify and revert the change.
 The deploy script is output so you can see the change that will be deployed.

-You can write a script to perform many migrations at once.
-For example, create a `migrations/create-app.sh` like:
+You might write a script to perform many migrations at once.
+For example, create a `migrations/create-app.sh`:

 ```sh
 create-schema api